Lifeng-Liang/DbEntry/doc/en/DataAccess/ObjectDefinition.md

 }
 ````

-All the object we just shows, all using the default information by itself like class name, field name and property name, so we don't need to defind other information for it, but if we need, we can map it as another name:
+All the object we just show, all using the default information by itself like class name, field name and property name, so we don't need to defind other information for it, but if we need, we can map it as another name:

 ````c#
 [DbTable("User")]